rehashstudio/front-end-code-challenge/README.md

 1. Implement the style guide (see below) using JSX, CSS, and SASS.
 Choose a target platform and browser (eg, "Windows desktop Chrome") to style against.
 Report your development platform when you submit your work.

-2. Connect to the WebSockets API using the environment variable WS_URL.
+2. Connect to the WebSockets API using the environment variable `WS_URL`.
 Ping the server to maintain the connection.
 The default endpoint (`/`) will occassionally broadcast a message.
 Present this message where indicated in the code.

-3. Fetch data from the API's 'getPeople' route.
-HINT: It is attached to "request.body.action".
-It will return a JSON string representing an array.
-Present this array where indicated in the code and according to the style guide.
+3. Fetch data from the RESTful API using the `API_URL` environment variable.
+Look for a JSON string representing an array.
+Present this array where indicated in the code, and according to the style guide.

+## Hints

+* Prefer `yarn` to `npm`.
-4. Take cues from the project's folder structure
+* Take cues from the project's folder structure to organize code.
+* Avoid dependencies which are not already included in the project, if possible.

 ## Getting Started

 ##### (Optional) Fork this repository.
-Otherwise, clone and work locally.
+Otherwise, clone this repository and work locally.

 ##### Initialize project